brain-networks/spatial-control/README.md

 In most applications, $B$ is made up of "canonical" column vectors.
 The $i$ th canonical column vector has dimensions $N_{nodes} \times 1$, and has entries of 0 except the $i$ th position, which has a value of 1.
 These columns imply that a given input signal is delivered exactly to one node and one node only.

-In our approach, we replace the canonical column vector $i$ with a vector of nonzero entries, whose $j$th element is equal to:
+In our approach, we replace the canonical column vector $i$ with a vector of nonzero entries, whose $j$ th element is equal to:

 $B_{ij} = exp(-\beta \times D_{ij})$